 3. Cold Pressed Oil Or Wood Pressed Oil

 Cold pressed as the name implies which does not heat up the oil seeds.
 Of all these oils extraction methods, the cold pressed method is an organic way of oil extraction.

-In other words, cold pressed oils are the most precious because of their method of making, nutritional value and healthy oriented benefits.
+In other words, cold pressed oils the most precious because of their method of making, nutritional value and healthy oriented benefits.

 Cold pressing is the method of oil extraction from oil seeds which may include sesame seed, sunflower seeds, canola, coconut or groundnut without really using heat to extract as that may degrade the oil’s flavor and nutritional quality on the process.

 This is the process involving crushing seeds or nuts and forcing out the oil through pressure.

 Let me tell a short story!

 I have heard of blended oil (a mixture of multiple oils in the same plastic bottle container).
 But a few months ago, that was the first time I was hearing of cold pressed oils.